What is Leashold Property and Why does it Matter? For Landlords and Homeowners

 When can a Property be Leasehold?

-Flats and apartments, whether in converted buildings, above shops and offices, and new build blocks have generally always been leasehold.
-In most cases, if you wish to buy or invest in flats you will have to buy them on a leasehold basis.
+Flats and apartments, whether they are new builds, in converted buildings or above offices and shops, almost always are and have generally always been leasehold.
+In other words, if you are buying a flat, in all likelihood, you will be entering into a leasehold arrangement.

 The Ground Rent Scandal